YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (Year of the Corgi Edition).md

   * 30% chance upon Main Gun fire to double its shots' damage.

 * Desc:
 >What was said about Wichita applies to Chicago as well.
-Slightly frailer than she is and more selfish, she will nonetheless punch hard - and harder than anyone else when she does proc, which she often will.
+Slightly frailer than she is and more selfish, she will nonetheless punch hard and harder than anyone else when she does proc, which she often will - a proc on the first salvo lasts throughout the second, and the second salvo may still proc if the first one didn't.
-Also worth mentioning, if she procs on her first salvo, the buff affects the second one too!
+As a result, her double damage uptime is considerably higher than the 30% may lead you to believe.
+Bring out the big guns.